akamolphat/myna_selection_analyses/scripts/README.md

 * `01_read_processing` - Processes the WGS reads, align them to the reference genome, mark duplicate reads, and call SNPs.
 * `02_baypass_WGS` - Converts SNP data into BayPass format, and performs BayPass core model with the `--contrastfile` argument
-* `03_EHHS` - Performs IHS, and EHHS.
+* `03_EHHS` - Performs EHHS.
+* `04_outlier_regions` - Define outlier regions.
+* `05_genomic_features` - Perform VEP, extract SV, TE, RepeatMasker, and sequences of interest for BLASTing on NCBI.
-* `04_samplot` - Create samplot to identify and investigate SV region in all samples, including reference individual.
+* `06_samplot` - Create samplot to identify and investigate SV region in all samples, including reference individual.
-* `05_baypass_SV` - Converts manually genotyped SV to BayPass format and performs BayPass on it.
+* `07_baypass_SV` - Converts manually genotyped SV to BayPass format and performs BayPass on it.
-* `06_genomic_features` - Perform VEP, extract SV, TE, RepeatMasker, and sequences of interest for BLASTing on NCBI.
+* `08_phylogenetic_tree_and_gene_tree` - Creates phylogenetic tree based on thinned WGS data and SNPs from key outlier region, and create gene trees based on different copies of AMY2A in multiple reference genomes.
+* `09_make_plots` - Make figures used in the manuscript and supplementary materials